transistorfet/molten/README.md

 Molten
 ======

-Molten is a programming language which borrows heavily from the ML family of languages.
+Molten is a programming language which borrows from the ML family of languages, as well as from Rust and Python.
 The compiler is written in Rust and uses LLVM to generate IR which can be compiled to machine code.

+The goal of this project is to create a language with a focus on pragmatism.
+It is not a purely functional language, or a purely object oriented language, but it allows programming in either of those paradigms.

 Installing